mclancy96/rspec-in-rails-readme/README.md

 ## What's Next?

-Next: In Lesson 20, we’ll write model specs for validations and associations, and introduce FactoryBot. **Lab 6 will follow this lesson**, where you’ll apply what you’ve learned by writing specs for a Rails mini-app’s models.
+Next: In Lesson 20, you’ll write model specs for validations and associations, and introduce FactoryBot. **Lab 6 will follow this lesson**, where you’ll apply what you’ve learned by writing specs for a Rails mini-app’s models.
 This is your chance to get hands-on with RSpec, FactoryBot, and Rails models before moving on.